Terms and Conditions of Registration

 a) The ALR is registered under the Data Protection Act (1998) (“DPA”) as a Data Controller.
 Unless the Client specifically permits disclosure, information provided by the Client will be kept confidential.

 b) It is, however, understood and agreed that the ALR may from time to time be under a legal obligation to disclose information in the course of its operation.
-In particular the Client acknowledges the right of the ALR to search its Database and in the event of a match to an Object to notify not only the Client but also any insurer of the item, loss adjuster, law enforcement agencies or any other party that in its absolute discretion the ALR considers should be notified.
+In particular the Client acknowledges the right of the ALR to search its Database and in the event of a match to a Watch to notify not only the Client but also any insurer of the item, loss adjuster, law enforcement agencies or any other party that in its absolute discretion the ALR considers should be notified.

 c) The restrictions herein contained shall not apply to any information which is in, or comes into, the public domain (otherwise than in consequence of a breach by the party to whom the information was disclosed); or can be demonstrated to have been lawfully in the other party’s possession prior to disclosure; or is required to be disclosed by a legally enforceable request from a competent law enforcement authority or Order from a competent court of law.